Jacobisagit/Summative-/README.md

 ### Eye Bombing
 - [Eye bombing](https://spark.adobe.com/#design/page/f24e1fa1-0f0c-42b4-b272-24f17132154f)

 - For my Eye Bombing project I focused on visually capturing proximity and continuation within a home, using the buildings structures and fittings.
-As well as house hold objects and items in their natural positioning to produce relevant imagery.-
+As well as house hold objects and items in their natural positioning to produce relevant imagery.

 ### One tweet
 - [One tweet](https://spark.adobe.com/#design/page/c1d6b301-0f4f-42ad-aa27-b71890e48131)

+- For my One tweet project I decided to use ushers tweet, "@usher justice or just us. is the system broken?".
+I will be running through my working process and how i came up with my final design concept.
+As well as different variations of the posters and my personal faviourites and why.

 ### Union hack
 - [Union hack](https://spark.adobe.com/#design/page/780243bb-b982-413a-904f-6820811688cf)